Timo7308/bert-shap-bot-detection/README.md

 # Explainable AI Methods for Understanding Decisions of Text-based Language Models

-This repository contains the code accompanying a Master’s thesis on
+This repository contains the code for a Master’s thesis on
 text-based bot detection using transformer models, with a focus on
 model interpretability through SHAP.